Matching complexes of trees and applications of the matching tree algorithm: Polygon Tilings

 If $n \equiv 0 \bmod 3$: \begin{itemize} \item $A$ must begin with $E$ or $G$, since we begin in Case 1. \item $E$ adds $\frac {2n}3-1$ vertices and is followed by $E$ or $F$. \item $F$ adds $\frac {2n}3$ vertices and is followed by $E$ or $G$. \item $G$ adds $\frac {2n}3$ vertices and is followed by $H$. \item $H$ adds $\frac {2n}3-2$ vertices and is followed by $E$ or $F$. \item $A$ must end with $E$, $G$, or $H$.
 We cannot end in $F$ by the left child of Case 2. \item If $A$ ends with $E$ or $H$, add one vertex (for $a_{t+1}$). \end{itemize}

-By these observations, the smallest critical cells occur when $A$ contains $\frac{2nt}{3} - t + 1$ vertices.
-To see this, note that while $H$ adds the smallest number of vertices, it must be preceded by $G$, so the substring $GH$ adds the same number of vertices as $EE$, namely $\frac{4n}{3} -2$.
+Notice that while $H$ adds the smallest number of vertices, it must be preceded by $G$, so the substring $GH$ adds the same number of vertices as $EE$, namely $\frac{4n}{3} -2$.
 Additionally, regardless of whether we end with $E$, $G$, or $H$, the final two letter substring adds $\frac{4n}{3} -2$ vertices to $A$ because of $a_{j+1}$.
 Therefore, the smallest critical cells have $\frac{2nt}{3} - t + 1$ elements and occur when $A$ doesn't include any $F$'s (for example, when $A$ is a string of $E$'s).
+Thus, $d^{\min} = \frac{2nt}{3}-t$.